kalarickal-aditya/githubworkshop2025/README.md

 - [ ] My HTML file is named `yourname.html` (lowercase, use hyphens)
 - [ ] I updated the navigation in `index.html`
-- [ ] My page includes the navbar from the template
+- [ ] My page includes the navbar structure
 - [ ] The favicon and logo paths are correct (`../logo.jpg`)
 - [ ] The stylesheet is linked (`../style.css`)
 - [ ] All links work correctly